Telephone numbers in Thailand

-Thailand's telephone numbering plan in Thailand is managed by the National Broadcasting and Telecommunications Commission (NBTC) in accordance with International Telecommunication Union's (ITU) recommendation E.164.
+Thailand's telephone numbering plan is managed by the National Broadcasting and Telecommunications Commission (NBTC) in accordance with International Telecommunication Union's (ITU) recommendation E.164.

 Geographic area codes

 Geographic (fixed line) area codes are, excluding the STD prefix, one digit in Bangkok and nearby provinces (area code 2) and two digits in all other provinces (area codes 3x, 4x, 5x, and 7x).
 In Thailand, an area code is usually shared by several provinces and roughly follows provincial borders.

 Fixed-line subscriber numbers are six digits in Thailand (except Bangkok, Nonthaburi, Pathum Thani, and Samut Prakan, i.e., area code 2).
 Prior to 1980, subscriber numbers were six digits in Bangkok, Nonthaburi, Pathum Thani, and Samut Prakan.
 In 1980, subscriber numbers in these areas were expanded to seven digits in phases to meet new demands.
 The first digit of a subscriber number is associated with a specific locale within the area code.
 In Bangkok, Nonthaburi, Pathum Thani, and Samut Prakan, the second digit of a subscriber number identifies the service provider, which is almost always National Telecom (NT), as NT holds a near-monopoly of the Thai fixed-line market.

 Thus, a full national number is 9 digits, including the STD prefix 0.
 When writing a telephone number with the area code, the area code and subscriber number are separated by a hyphen, also in the middle of subscriber number.
 Examples: